saikumar14-08/ShelfSpace/ShelfSpaceWeb/README.md

 -> To implement file upload, we can change the type of the input to file and enctype="multipart/form-data" attribute for the form tag.

 -> Instead of having a separate files for create and update, we can just have upsert which can handle both(Update + Insert).

+-> To use rich text editor we are using tinymce